 The vertical component of the linearization of this section is denoted by

-\begin{Definition} A $W^{1,p}$-map $u\in B^{1,p}_{{\bf k},l+\mathbbm{l}}(X,L,{\bf d})$ is called $V$-regular if no component of its domain is mapped entirely into $V$ and if neither any of the $|k|+l$ marked points nor any double points are mapped into $V$. \end{Definition} Thus the parameterized $V$-regular moduli space can be regarded as the zero locus of the section $\bar{\partial}_{(J,\nu)}$ which is denoted by
+\begin{Definition} A $W^{1,p}$-map $u\in B^{1,p}_{{\bf k},l+\mathbbm{l}}(\Sigma,X,L,{\bf d})$ is called $V$-regular if no component of its domain is mapped entirely into $V$ and if neither any of the $|k|+l$ marked points nor any double points are mapped into $V$. \end{Definition} Thus the parameterized $V$-regular moduli space can be regarded as the zero locus of the section $\bar{\partial}_{(J,\nu)}$ which is denoted by

-Then similar to \cite{So}, we can define our moduli space ${\cal M}^{V,\ \mathbbm{s}}_{{\bf k},l,\mathbbm{l}}(X,L,{\bf d})$ as an appropriate section (or say slice) of the reparameterization group action, we refer the reader to the section 4 in \cite{So} for details of construction.
+Alternatively, similar to \cite{So}, we can also define our moduli space ${\mathcal M}^{V,\mathbbm{s}}_{{\bf k},l,\mathbbm{l}}(\Sigma,X,L,{\bf d})$ as an appropriate section (or say slice) of the reparameterization group action, we refer the reader to the section 4 in \cite{So} for details of construction.